*Please note, the following post has been updated with the most recent SECURE Act of 2019

 3. Inherited non-qualified annuity stretch: The stretch option for non-qualified annuities is still in place.
 The beneficiary can stretch the distributions out over their own lives.

 4. Disclaiming the Annuity: A beneficiary is allowed to refuse an annuity.
-When you disclaim an annuity, it then goes to the next beneficiary in line; you don’t get to dictate who receives the annuity.
+When you disclaim an annuity, it goes to the next beneficiary in line; you don’t get to dictate who receives it.
 There are rules, repercussions, and traps.
 Read Thanks, But No Thanks!
 How To Refuse An Inheritance By Disclaiming to learn more about how to disclaim an inheritance (annuity or otherwise).
-If you disclaim it, the next beneficiary in line can determine their Inherited Annuity options.
+The next beneficiary can determine their Inherited Annuity options if you disclaim it.

 5. Annuitization: You may also annuitize the annuity.
-You select a single-life payout or a term-certain-only option that is shorter than your life expectancy, the options mentioned previously in the annuitization section.
+You select a single-life payout or a term-certain-only option shorter than your life expectancy, as mentioned previously in the annuitization section.
 There are positives:

 - You have a guaranteed payment spread out over your lifetime, spreading out the tax liability.